aspectran/aspectran/README.md

 * **com.aspectran.rss-lettuce**
   Package containing a Redis session store implementation using Lettuce as a client
 * **com.aspectran.mybatis**
-  Add-on package for integrating MyBatis
+  Add-on package for integration with MyBatis
 * **com.aspectran.freemarker**
-  Add-on package required to use the FreeMarker template engine
+  Add-on package for using the FreeMarker template engine
 * **com.aspectran.pebble**
-  Add-on package required to use the Pebble template engine
+  Add-on package for using the Pebble template engine

 ## Building